jprinet/jfrog-cli-plugin-remote-counter/README.md

 ## Usage

 ### Prerequisites
 As of now, Artifactory is not exposing metrics on remote download counts.

-[Install](https://www.jfrog.com/confluence/display/JFROG/User+Plugins#UserPlugins-DeployingPlugins) the [remote-counter](artifactory-user-plugin/remote-counter.groovy) user plugin in your instance to get those computed.
+- [Install](https://www.jfrog.com/confluence/display/JFROG/User+Plugins#UserPlugins-DeployingPlugins) the [remote-counter](artifactory-user-plugin/remote-counter.groovy) user plugin in your instance to get those computed.

-This plugin needs the remote-counter-local generic local repository to be created in your Artifactory instance and all users to be allowed to deploy into this repository.
+- This plugin needs a generic local repository named **remote-counter-local** to be created in your Artifactory instance and all users to be allowed to deploy into this repository.

-This plugin creates an horodated empty file each time a download is happening from a remote repository.
+This plugin creates an horodated empty file each time a download is happening from a remote repository (list of remote repositories can be tweaked).
+There is a policy to remove files older than 30 days by default.

 ### Commands
 * remote-counter